xitonix/trubka/README.md

 $> cat EntityDefined.json | trubka produce proto TopicA contracts.EntityDefined --proto-root /protocol_buffers_dir
 ```

 Not happy yet?
-Trubka also comes with a super flexible templating language which lets you randomize the Json representation of each message.
+Trubka also comes with a super flexible templating language (based on the amazing [gofakeit](https://github.com/brianvoe/gofakeit) library) which lets you randomize the Json representation of each message.
 Run the `produce schema` command with `-g` and you will see the magic.

 ```bash
 $> trubka produce schema contracts.EntityDefined --proto-root /protocol_buffers_dir -g > EntityDefined.json